Unkwn-Syn/MindSpace/README.md

 * Usually it is installed in ` %AppData%\BetterDiscord\themes`, however for a custom installtion, the location can be found by going to User Settings in Discord > Themes > Open Theme Folder.

-## Contributing

-Have you made something cool MindSpace and feel like sharing it?
-You can either open an issue or just PM it to me on discord and we'll add it!

 ## Support

 A Discord server was made for issues, support, comments, recommendations, etc.